rohanrajpal/rohanrajpal.github.io/_posts/2020-04-25-Selective-network-routing.md

 sudo openfortivpn -c vpn-config.conf
 ```

-Below you can see the routes added for the ip addresses. ppp0 is the vpn and enp2s0 is the ethernet.
+Below you can see the routes added for the ip addresses. ppp0 is the vpn interface and enp2s0 is the ethernet.

 ```bash
 rohan@rohan-laptop ~> route                                                                  (base)